The One Coat Style That Works on Everyone (Yes, Really)

 The Vertical Line Advantage

 The trench coat's length creates an unbroken vertical line that naturally elongates any frame.
-Unlike cropped jackets that visually cut the body into sections, or very long coats that can overwhelm, the classic trench hits at the sweet spot—typically just below the knee or mid-calf—that works across heights.
+Unlike cropped jackets that visually cut the body into sections, or very long coats that can overwhelm, the classic trench hits at the sweet spot — typically just below the knee or mid-calf — that works across heights.
+This vertical emphasis is particularly effective because it doesn't rely on wearing all one color or other styling tricks.
+The coat itself creates the line through its construction and proportions.

 Finding Your Perfect Trench: Fit Specifications That Matter